hmslima/sambahsacompletegrammar/sambahsa.md

 odt-documents

-“GE”, “NU”, “TAR”, “TUN”
+THE ENCLITICS
 ========================

-They're not easy words to be translated, but this chapter will teach you how to use them.
+Some of these words are not easy to be translated, but this chapter will teach you how to use them.

 The word “tun” is the demonstrative of “kun” or “quando”.